wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/align.md

     This should be approximately the same as the actual thickness of the sample.
     `VolZ` is the thickness of the reconstructed tomogram and should be larger than both `AlignZ` and the specimen thickness.
     In this case, `AlignZ=1400` and `VolZ=1800` should work well.
-    After reconstruction, you will be able to see the tomogram extending beyond the specimen in XZ slices.
     The rest of the AreTomo parameters can be left as defaults.
+    >NOTE: After reconstruction, you will see that the tomogram is reconstructed beyond the edges of the specimen along the Z direction.

-    3. Note that `OutBin` is set to 8.
+    4. Note that `OutBin` is set to 8.

-    4. Use the same `Gpu` setting as for [motion correction](preproc.md#making-motion-corrected-stacks).
+    5. Use the same `Gpu` setting as for [motion correction](preproc.md#making-motion-corrected-stacks).

 4. Run reconstruction as before in the TOMOMAN console.